Networking Models

 - Lightweight, fast, and efficient for small data transmissions

-- Widely used in SCADA systems for monitoring and controlling remote equipment in real-time
+- Widely used in SCADA systems for real-0time monitoring and controll

 How It Works: